Tag: nicotine patch

 Nicotine, even in the form of a medication, can harm the fetus or infant.
 Pregnant or breastfeeding women should only use the nicotine patch after consulting a healthcare professional.
 If smoking cessation is not achieved, flexible-dose nicotine products (like gum or lozenges) are preferred.

-π What Side Effects Can You Expect?
+What Side Effects Can You Expect?

 Side effects of the patch are often confused with cigarette withdrawal symptoms.

-- Not to be confused with cigarette withdrawal symptoms: Irritability, depression, anxiety, bad mood, difficulty concentrating, sleep disturbances, increased appetite, or smoking cravings.
+Common side effects of the patch: Itching at the application site, headache, nausea, or vomiting.
+Not to be confused with cigarette withdrawal symptoms: Irritability, depression, anxiety, bad mood, difficulty concentrating, sleep disturbances, increased appetite, or smoking cravings.

 Most skin reactions are mild and disappear quickly after removing the patch.
 If you experience severe effects (chest pain, irregular pulse), stop treatment and seek medical advice.